Best Law Firm Websites in the World: What Makes Them Better [Niche Research]

 According to Entrepreneur, almost 75% of small-business websites don’t list an email on their homepage, whereas 60% don’t have a phone number.

-It’s 2017 out there so your visitors would like to reach you wherever they are.
+Your visitors would like to reach you wherever they are.
 To make it more convenient, use Latin American experience and offer a possibility to get in touch with you via messenger apps, such as WhatsApp, Viber, WeChat etc.

 Moreover, make contact information available throughout your law firm website, especially on the homepage.
 Some people may visit your site just in search of your contacts, and they don’t want to rummage through your endless web pages to find the desired phone number, address or email.

 According to the research by the National Law Review, 85% of visitors use online maps to find locations of law firms.
 Moreover, iLawyerMarketing suggests that 75% of people wouldn’t travel more than 30 miles to a lawyer’s office.